House of Scorpio > The PAL System (Pervy Activity Liaison)

 Why do we need to leave together?
 You don't want to be held responsible for another person's late-night shenanigans.
 If you do leave without your PAL, we will still hold you responsible for your PAL's behaviour.

 What happens if my PAL misbehaves?
 First we will talk to them, and then we will talk to you.
-If we have to talk to you again, you both get a permanent warning on file with us.
+If we have to talk to you again, you will be asked to leave, and you'll both get a permanent warning on file with us.
 If it's a serious offense, then they will be banned, and you will get a warning.
 If you are not there, we will contact you after the event.
 If we can't make contact with you, neither of you will be welcome back in the future.

 Will I get kicked out if my PAL misbehaves?
 You might.
 It depends on the situation.

 What if I am new in town, single and don't know anyone?
-Check out our Facebook group and say hello!
-We recommend connecting to poly, Burning Man and other open-minded communities to meet new people in person.
+We always host no-PAL-required events that are a great place to meet our community.
+We also recommend connecting to poly, Burning Man and other open-minded circles to meet new people.
 However you meet them, just make sure you get to know them before you bring them to our parties as your PAL.
-In other words: do NOT ask anyone in the group to be your PAL.
+In other words: do NOT ask anyone in our Facebook group, on dating sites, on FetLife, etc to be your PAL.
 You don't know them, and they don't know you.
-Asking on any of our Facebook pages or reaching out to members via messages will get you instnatly banned from all parties going forward.
+Asking on any of our Facebook pages or reaching out to members via messages will get you instantly banned from all parties going forward.